Socialist Unity Centre of India (Communist): Recent situation

 Since Tarun Mandal lost in Jaynagar Lok Sabha constituency in 2014 and Tarun Kanti Naskar lost in Jaynagar Assembly constituency in 2016, the party has no representative in any state assembly across the country or in Parliament.

 Under the leadership of Prakash Karat and Biman Bose, SUCI and five left parties CPI(M), CPI, CPI(ML)L, AIFB and RSP came to common understanding in 2014 to forge larger left unity in order to strengthen mass movements following Bharatiya Janata Party's ascend to the Central Government in 2014 Indian general election.
 But SUCI joined took part in some selective programmes among the ones organised by the platform.
 SUCI current General Secretary Provash Ghosh also mocked smaller constituents of Left Front calling them 'rubber stamp of CPM'.
 SUCI, before 2016 West Bengal Legislative Assembly election, left the platform and had seat-sharing talks with CPI(ML)L. Finally SUCI contested 182 seats and got zero seat and 0.67% votes losing deposits in 180 seats.

 On 5 August 2023, SUCI organised a rally in Brigade Parade Ground in Kolkata after 35 years of its first such rally in 1988.
 SUCI was actively aided by the right-wing ruling party of West Bengal Trinamool Congress for organising the rally.

-SUCI fielded 150 candidates across various states and UTs in 2024 Indian general election and got only 4,80,987 votes, forfeiting deposits in every seat.
+SUCI fielded 150 candidates across various states and UTs in 2024 Indian general election and got only 480,987 votes, forfeiting deposits in every seat.

-SUCI which once allied with centrist party like Congress and right-wing party like TMC to defeat the left-wing CPI(M) and Left Front, now doesn't want to come to an understanding with Congress to defeat Trinamool Congress in 2026 West Bengal Legislative Assembly election.

 Party Congresses and leadership

 Party Congresses

-Party Congresses of SUCI aren't held regularly like CPI(M), CPI and other left-wing parties.
+Party Congresses of SUCI aren't held regularly unlike CPI(M), CPI and other left-wing parties.

 The 1st SUCI Party Congress was held in Kolkata in 1988, forty years after its formation.
-In this conference, the constitution of the party was adopted.
+In this conference, the constitution of the party was adopted and the name was changed from Socialist Unity Centre to Socialist Unity Centre of India.

 The 2nd Party Congress was held from 11 to 17 November 2009 in Ramlila Maidan, New Delhi.
 The word 'communist' was added to the party's name at the second party congress.

 The third Party Congress was organised in 2018.